 - What type of writing do you do?

-For public writeups, I do mostly feature writing (mainly human interest articles).
-I also used to do freelance writing for web content.
+For public writeups, I do mostly essays, feature pieces, creative nonfiction.
 Privately, just journaling.

 - What genres and/or topics do you write about?